carapiske/PDAL_workflow/README.md

 # Lidar Processing Workflow
-This code processes raw lidar point clouds in order to calculate snow depth using PDAL. <br>
+This code processes raw LAS point clouds in order to calculate snow depth using PDAL. <br>
 Lidar data were provided by the Airborne Snow Observatory (ASO), the National Center for Airborne Laser Mapping (NCALM), and Watershed Sciences Inc. (WSI). <br>

 The goal of this project is to process snow depth to the one-meter spatial scale while maintaining conservative under-canopy estimates.
 Therefore, little interpolation occurs under-canopy.
-We follow these protocols in order to obtain a 1-m rasterized product (as opposed to the 3-m rasterized product provided by ASO on the NSIDC data portal).
+We follow these protocols in order to obtain a 1-m rasterized product.
 NCALM and WSI flights were obtained through OpenTopography.<br>

 Here is the directory structure used to process files:
 The *base structure* for flights = source_watershed_yyyymmdd (e.g. ASO_SCB_20160326)